Businesses love loyal customers, and for a virtuous cause – 67% of loyal customers spend more than new ones.

 Include QR Codes as a part of the point-based loyalty program and convey to the customers that they get additional points upon scanning.
 Whether it’s a discount, special product sneak-peek, or a freebie, that can depend on the points accumulated.

 A handful of companies stagger in this method.
 Bridging the relationship between points and concrete rewards program is the key to a successful loyalty program.

 Bonus tip: When opting for a points-based loyalty program via QR Codes, keep the conversions simple and intuitive.

 Gamification of your loyalty program can drive more users to sign up.
 53% of customers say they are interested in using game mechanics.

-Including games and game-like elements to a QR Code based loyalty program can not just make it interesting for customers to engage, but also piques their interest in knowing more about the program.
+Including games and game-like elements in a QR Code-based loyalty program can not just make it interesting for customers to engage, but also piques their interest in knowing more about the program.

-Here a few ways to include games in the loyalty program –
+Here are a few ways to include games in the loyalty program –

 a.
 Declare a contest